webguy83/beanworks-code-challenge/README.md

 A coding challenge involving the Xero API for Beanworks using NodeJS.
 Sign up for a Xero Account and save the accounts and invoice data from a sample app.

 ## Installation Instructions
+1. git clone

-1. create a .env file in the root and give it two props of your key and secret for the sample app:
+2. create a .env file in the root and give it two props of your key and secret for the sample auth1 app:

    ### CONSUMER_KEY=[YOURKEY]

    ### CONSUMER_SECRET=[YOURSECRET]

-2. npm install
+3. npm install
-3. npm start
+4. npm start

 ## Documentation